MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-spo-search-box.md

 * This setting only applies to the search box in the suite navigation bar.
 It doesn't apply to search boxes that are in the page, or to search boxes on classic pages.

-* Once you’ve disabled the search box in the navigation bar, if you want search functionality in your site, you'll have to provide it yourself using a custom web part or a SharePoint Framework extension.
+* Once you disable the search box in the navigation bar, if you want search functionality in your site, you have to provide it yourself using a custom web part or a SharePoint Framework extension.

-* This solution will remove the search box from lists and libraries for your site as well.
-Your custom search solution will need to consider contextual searches for SharePoint lists and libraries, in addition to site-wide search.
+* This solution removes the search box from lists and libraries for your site as well.
+Your custom search solution needs to consider contextual searches for SharePoint lists and libraries, in addition to site-wide search.

-* If you apply the setting to the root site of your domain, the SharePoint start page will also stop showing the search box.
+* If you hide the search box for the root site of your domain, the SharePoint start page will also stop showing the search box.

 ## Changing the hint displayed in the search box

 You can change the hint the search box shows for a given site or site collection.
-This is the text that appears in the search box before they start typing into it.
-This may help guide your users about what to expect from search if you’ve configured a custom results page or changed behavior of search in other ways.
+The hint text is the text that appears in the search box before they start typing into it.
+This may help guide your users about what to expect from search if you configure a custom results page or changed behavior of search in other ways.

 > [!NOTE]
 > To be able to make this change, you need to allow running custom scripts on the site in question as a tenant administrator, which is disallowed by default.
 Please see [Allow or prevent custom script](/sharepoint/allow-or-prevent-custom-script) for details.
 You can allow running custom scripts, make the change, and then revert to disallowing scripts for the site if necessary.